 Because we believe these skills are so important for leaders on the front lines of systems change, all participants receive full scholarships covering tuition and room & board for the duration of the Retreat.
 We have a limited number of travel scholarships available to those where these costs present a financial hardship and would limit their ability to participate.

 Over the course of 2.5 days, you can expect to walk away with:

 - Inspiration: a new way to see your work and your leadership from a systems-change lens.

-- Improved facilitation skills: whether you have led one meeting or hundreds, you will take home and have practiced facilitation skills that will help you bring your community together.
+- Strengthened facilitation skills: whether you have led one meeting or hundreds, you will have the opportunity to practice facilitation skills that you can take home to help you bring your community together.

 - Systems thinking tools: moving beyond theories of change, you will get tools that help you diagnose the vicious cycles that keep your community from creating the future it wants - and how to change that.

-- A way to unlock the learning and wisdom of individuals in groups: you will experience peer coaching, a structured tool to help leaders and community members answer their own questions with support from others.
+- Methods of unlocking the learning and wisdom of individuals in groups: you will experience peer coaching strategies to help leaders and community members answer their own questions with support from others.

-- A peer support network: you will meet and spend meaningful time with fellow leaders whoshare your passion for change and wrestle with similar challenges, and in the months following the retreat you'll have opportunities to remain in relationship and solidarity through peer and one-on-one coaching.
+- A peer support network: you will meet and spend meaningful time with fellow food systems leaders who share your passion for change and wrestle with similar challenges.
+In the months following the retreat you'll have opportunities to remain in relationship and solidarity with your peers.

 What to Expect:

-Day 3: Wednesday, October 31st --morning reflection & workshops, closing circle, group lunch, afternoon departure
+- Day 3: Thursday, April 30: Morning reflection and workshops, closing circle, group lunch, departures at 2:30pm

 Interested in learning more?

-- Read up on systems leadership with this great introductory article
+- Read up on systems leadership with this introductory article

-- View the New Orleans Food Systems Leadership Retreat agenda
+- View a past Food Systems Leadership Retreat agenda